- Join Jarrad Mahon’s Property Investor Update (https://www.investorsedge.com.au/join)

 Tips to Survive and Thrive

 Now, tips to survive and thrive to finish off the year and the year ahead.
 I definitely consider upgrading your home or buying an investment property in well-located areas.
 Well-located areas are likely to be unaffected.
-There’s too much momentum in those areas that it’s going to continue to increase in price regardless of anything that happens.
+There’s too much momentum in those areas that it’s going to continue to have house price growth regardless of anything that happens.
 And as for the outer areas I’m starting to see increased buyer activity there so if you’re wanting to sell consider selling now, it all depends on what you’re planning to do and your reasons for selling.
 If you’ve held on this long for waiting for the market to turn and you’re at an emotional low make sure you do hold on if you don’t have a good reason to sell.

-If you need the borrowing capacity out or you need them the money out or it’s costing you too much to hold make sure you revisit your interest rates and your depreciation schedules and see what we’ve got ahead for you with rental increases and try to hang on because the upside in the next two to three years is going to be great.
+If you need the borrowing capacity out or you need them the money out or it’s costing you too much to hold make sure you revisit your interest rates and your depreciation schedules and see what we’ve got ahead for you with rental increases and try to hang on because the upside in the next two to three years is going to be great for house price growth.
 And if you want to bargain in these outer areas, still possible, it’s still a weaker market but that window is closing so now’s the time to get into some of the outer areas if you’re in that bargain buying space.

 My Crystal Ball

-Now, my crystal ball for the next six to 12 months, rents are likely to increase 20 to 30% over the next 12 months before some easing in pressure when tenants move out into their newly built homes and with these increasing rental prices many more of them are going to want to get out of renting so that’s going to fill the second wave towards these established homes in the middle and outer areas so that’s what’s going to drive our property market over the next year as well.
+Now, my crystal ball for the next six to 12 months, rents are likely to increase 20 to 30 per cent over the next 12 months before some easing in pressure when tenants move out into their newly built homes and with these increasing rental prices many more of them are going to want to get out of renting so that’s going to fill the second wave towards these established homes in the middle and outer areas so that’s what’s going to drive our property market over the next year as well.
 It’s going to be a real loud inland and new home sales from now on and investors have definitely started to come back to the market and we’re mainly seeing East Coast investors, not locals yet.
 They’re being attracted by the increasing rental yields and good prospects for growth.

 Established homes in the outer areas are likely to be negatively impacted a bit for a while especially where there’s land around them.
 The building grants have really stirred up those areas that have the land supply so people have obviously all opted in for a package instead of an established there.
-And we’ll see prices continue to arise in the well-located areas, definitely we’ve got too much momentum now, wherever the good schools are that are well-established that don’t have land supply we’re going to see them increasing.
+And we’ll see house price growth continue to rise in the well-located areas, definitely we’ve got too much momentum now, wherever the good schools are that are well-established that don’t have land supply we’re going to see them increasing.
 And I am already seeing that immigrants from interstate, so immigrants from interstate is going to be a big part of the successful recovery of WA.
 I think when our international borders open up surely we’d be the number one choice for many as well.
-I think that’s going to support our continued recovery and continue to keep pressure on prices when that happens.
+I think that’s going to support our continued price growth recovery and continue to keep pressure on prices when that happens.

 Thank you for joining me for my Perth Property Market Update.
 Make sure that you head along to our website at investorsedge.com.au/join and subscribe for future updates.